VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputApplicationUserLoginType.md

 # InputApplicationUserLoginType

-The `InputApplicationUserLoginType` represents the fields required to specify a user login in the application.
+This type represents the fields required to specify a user login in the application.

 ## Fields